geoffllewellyn/circuitpython_pyportal_touch_keyboard/README.md

         result = kbd.show(splash)
         print(f'You typed: \'{result}\'')

-  the show command will return the string you typed after you hit the return button on the keyboard.
+  The show command will return the string you typed after you hit the return button on the keyboard.
+  Splash is the main group you wish to run it on top of.